huberf/clara-pip/README.md

 After a single reply option (which are separated by the `;` character), one can use a `\` to signify the inclusion of modifiers and context which are then separated by the `.` character.
 For example,
-`This is an example reply.\exampleContext.useful=3; Why should I give an example reply.\useful=-2.aggravatedResponse`
+`This is an example reply.\^exampleContext.useful=3; Why should I give an example reply.\useful=-2.aggravatedResponse`
+To start off a context you must place the `^` symbol before the context name otherwise that context won't be added to the recency (unless the response is following the context of another one).
 Modifiers can then be used when qualifying responses (such as only reply with `I'm glad I could help` if `useful>1`.